LANTAU ISLAND

 Mui Wo can also be reached by Inter-Island ferry from Cheung Chau and Peng Chau.
 Timetable and fares here;

-BUSES – The Bus Terminus is next to the ferry pier and many services are timed to coincide with arrival of the ferries.
+BUSES – Mui Wo Bus Terminus is outside the ferry pier and many services are timed to coincide with arrival of the ferries.
 The single deck buses are operated by New Lantao Bus Company.
-Although relatively inexpensive fares increase by 50% on Sundays and Public Holidays.
+Although relatively inexpensive, fares increase by 50% on Sundays and Public Holidays.
 There are services from Mui Wo to Ngong Ping (for the Tian Tan Buddha Statue, Po Lin Monastery, Ngong Ping Village and Ngong Ping 360 Cable Car Terminus), Tai O, Tung Chung and Hong Kong International Airport.
 Timetables can be viewed here;

 MUI WO ACCOMMODATION –

-SILVERMINE BEACH HOTEL– 128 room 3 star hotel right on the beach about 10 minutes walk from Mui Wo Ferry Pier.
+SILVERMINE BEACH RESORT – 128 room 3 star hotel right on the beach about 10 minutes walk from Mui Wo Ferry Pier.
+Tel - 2984 8295.
 Heavily discounted rates for long stay packages are available here.
+The hotel was formerly the "Silvermine Beach Hotel", which was sold in April 2011.
+The hotel closed on 31st August 2011 and reopened under its new name on 9th September 2011;

 Address – 14/15 Tung Wan Tau Road, Silvermine Beach, Mui Wo, Lantau Island.